 On the back side of the control assembly there is a little switch.
 By flipping this switch to the up position, it bypasses the motion sensor and keeps the light bulb turned on constantly.
-If you are using your fridge in cold weather (Usually 40 F or lower), your compressor doesn't have to run very long in order to cool the fridge box down and this will cause the freezer to only stay around 25-30 degrees.
-Turning the light bulb on constantly will give off a little bit of heat into the fridge box which will cause the compressor to run longer and bring your freezer temp down to 0 to 10 degrees.
+If you are using your fridge in cold weather (Usually 40F or lower), your compressor doesn't have to run very long in order to cool the fridge box, and this will cause the freezer to only stay around 25-30 degrees.
+Turning this switch to on will make so the compressor runs just a tad more thus dropping your freezer down to where it needs to be.
 Once the weather warms up or you move to a warmer climate, flip this switch back to the down position so that the light bulb is motion activated again.
 If this switch is in the up position while you are in warm/hot weather, you will cause the compressor to run longer and work harder than it needs to.
+Make sure this is in off position (down) unless needed.